TheBillCollector96/eTalente-RestFullAPI/README.md

 - **Swagger Integration**:
   - Interactive API documentation for testing and exploring endpoints.
 - **Database Support**:
-  - Integration with a relational database (e.g., MySQL, PostgreSQL, or H2).
+  - Integration with a relational database (In-Memory H2).
 - **Testing Suite**:
   - Unit and integration tests using JUnit and Mockito.